ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/node_restarting.md

     If the process is stoppable, you'll see `ALLOW`.

-1. Stop the process
+1. Stop the process:

     ```bash
     sudo service kikimr stop
     ```

-1. Restart the process if needed
+1. Restart the process if needed:

    ```bash
     sudo service kikimr start